-Through a series of interactive, innovative and culturally based structured workshops and team building exercises, participants will have the opportunity to discuss important social, personal, multi-cultural and other current issues.
+Through a series of interactive, innovative and culturally based structured workshops and team building exercises, participants will have the opportunity to discuss important social, personal, multi-cultural and other current issues as it relates to leadership.
 The skills gained will enable students to take on a more active leadership role in their respective organizations, navigate the University's departments and resources effectively, and engage both their immediate and neighboring communities in a constructive and lasting way.

 ELP is open to all undergraduate students affiliated with OMSA, although preference is given to freshmen, sophomore, and junior students.
 ELP is intended to help prepare students to be “well-rounded” and proactive leaders that strive for academic excellence and will be community participants.

 ELP is to be completed in one academic semester (Fall or Spring).
-The program consists of sessions of interactive workshop participation and it provides students with the knowledge and development to assume leadership roles on campus in order to make them more successful in their professional lives.
+The program consists of interactive workshop participation and it provides students with the knowledge and development to assume leadership roles on campus in order to make them more successful in their academic, social and professional lives.
 The working idea behind ELP is that everyone has the potential for leadership, which is a unique life long journey.